Fall. is. magic.

 I put beans in dessert.

-I’ll push black bean brownies away faster than you can offer me one.
-But this fudge….. uses not chickpeas, not white beans, but PINK beans.
+I love almond flour brownies.
+But I’ll push black bean brownies away faster than you can offer me one.
+But this fudge….. uses not chickpeas, not white beans, but PINK beans, which are similar to pinto beans.
 I found them while getting letting lost in the Hispanic section of a local grocery store, in a can, alongside all the other beans.
-They look similar to pintos, but are different.

 Flavor-wise they’re sweet and super mild, which is typically my issue – I can always detect a slight bean-y flavor in other desserts.
 And another big bonus: they have very thin skin so when pureed, they turn creamy and smooth, making them the perfect textural base for this fudge.